• Skip to main content

 As I said, this method of making marmalade is simple.
 It doesn’t require much effort, only for you to sit next to a pot of bubbling orange nectar and stir it once in a while.

-• In a pan, add water and sugar and along with the oranges.
+- In a pan, add water and sugar along with the oranges.

 To create an extra sharp note, I added a teaspoon or two of freshly grated ginger at this point.
-But this is an absolutely optional step.
-Please feel free to skip it if you’re not in the mood for a “snap.”
+But this is an optional step.

-• Be around the bubbling pot.
-You’ll need to stir the pot occasionally; else, the marmalade will burn from the bottom.
+- Be around the bubbling pot.
+You’ll need to stir the pot occasionally; otherwise, the marmalade will burn from the bottom.

 Fair warning, the sound of the jammy goodness simmering and the intense fragrance is so enticing that you won’t want to leave the kitchen.